praeducer/big-data-analytics-for-competitive-advantage/film-proposal/data-collection/README.md

 'title', 'url', 'release date', 'release year', 'budget', 'revenue', 'director', 'actor', 'distributor', 'genre'.

 Each of these will typically be the direct output from one of the several extractor functions defined in the file e.g. 'actor_extractor(filmPageSoup)' or 'budget_extractor(filmPageSoup)'.
+If the data is not found, 'null' is returned.

 If the column contains a list, it will be pipe, '|', separated. e.g.  'genre':